Get to Know BGP!

 Welcome to the Bullock Garden Project, Inc.!
 Here you will find information about, & links to events, garden advice for gardening with children, and resources on starting a garden with your school or organization.

-But first…Let us provide insight about who we are…
+But first…Let us provide insight into who we are…

 We are PASSIONATE about education and the environment.
 We asked ourselves, “How can we invigorate learning while reconnecting children with the earth and helping to smash food insecurity?”
 The answer was clear: BUILD SCHOOL GARDENS!
-Not only does a garden beautify a space, it can be utilized to teach children about the delicate balance between the ecosystem and the interdependence of Earth’s organisms, while showing them how to grow their own healthy food, free of chemicals and GMO’s.
+Not only does a garden beautify a space, it can be utilized to teach children about the delicate balance between the ecosystem and the interdependence of Earth’s organisms while showing them how to grow their own healthy food.

 But there’s a problem